FabioIacus/2254421_DeployDudes/input.md

 # Module 3: Real-Time Dashboard (The Frontend)
 These are the most visual stories.

-US11: As a Martian operator, I want to view a real-time dashboard in order to monitor the overall status of the base.
+US11: As a user, I want to view a real-time dashboard in order to monitor the overall status of the base.

 US12: As a user, I want to see the real-time value of a specific sensor (e.g., water tank level) through a dedicated widget.